 Draft horses were further subdivided into the light draft and the heavy draft types.

+A French light draft horse tied to a pole next to a road.
+The other horse in the team was killed, and this horse is waiting to be picked up by following troops.
 Often it was the animals on the “near” or left side that were ridden, but photos also show the right or “off” side of the team being ridden as well.

 So the light draft would ideally have reasonably comfortable gaits as well as moderate pulling power, while the heavy draft horse was not ridden and was expected to excel at pulling heavy loads.

 Among the American horses in World War 1, most numerous were the light draft horses. (or draught, to use the British spelling, but pronounced the same as the American English word “draft”).

 These animals were between 15.2 and 15.3 hands tall1 (a hand being 4 inches, or about the width of a person's hand), weighing about 1200 lbs, and in their breeding they were likely to have Shire, Clydesdale, Belgian, Normandy, or Percheron blood.2 They were, in body build, somewhere between a saddle horse and a draft horse, and their primary job in the Army was to pull supply wagons and the smaller guns.

 Draft horses, in general, are broader in the shoulders than saddle horses, because they actually pull largely with their front legs, leaning their shoulders into the collar or harness, rather than pushing off with their hind legs, as is the case with a ridden horse.